NirDs22/event_tracker_dashboard/README.md

 ### 7. What You'll See

+- **Home Dashboard**: Overview of all your topics with key metrics
+- **Topic View**: Detailed analysis of each topic with:
-- Time‑series chart of mentions
+  - Time‑series charts and source distribution
   - Word cloud of common terms
-- Recent posts with links
+  - Recent posts with links organized by platform
+  - Interactive tabs for News, Reddit, Instagram, Facebook, YouTube, and Photos
   - AI‑generated summary of latest content
+- **Newsletter Settings**: Configure email digest frequency (daily, weekly, every 2/3/4/5/6 days)
+- **Intuitive Navigation**: Easy Home button navigation between views

 ### 8. Troubleshooting & Common Errors